Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 As we mentioned earlier, choosing the right place is essential in keeping dry.
 Pick a relatively flat and well-draining location, away from trees with a lot of leaves to prevent dripping.
 Stay away from ravines or canyons—they may be bone-dry now, but they’re notorious for flash-flooding after mild showers.

-When building your shelter, make sure not to make it too big to conserve heat.
+When building your shelter, don’t make it too big to conserve heat.

 Another way to waterproof your shelter is by simply bringing a tarp.
 Tarps are cheap, hard-wearing, and multifunctional.
 You can use different configurations to turn it into a shelter, use it as a ground sheet or to put on as an additional layer to your bushcraft shelter’s roof.